andrewMacmurray/elm-concurrent-task/examples/fruits-pipeline-worker/README.md

 ## Fruits Pipeline Worker

-To run the pipeline worker example:
+A fruit picking worker process that talks to AWS services.

-Add the env vars:
+Add the env vars to your shell:

 ```
 export IN_QUEUE=tasks-in